Independent Scientific Review of the Delta Mercury Control Program Phase 1

 Independent Scientific Review Part 2: Tidal Wetlands and Open Water Habitat

-The second review will be complete in early 2021 and will evaluate reports describing source characterization and mercury control studies from nonpoint sources (specifically tidal wetlands and open water habitat).
+The second review, completed in July 2021, evaluated reports describing source characterization and mercury control studies from nonpoint sources (specifically tidal wetlands and open water habitat).

 DWR, 2020.
 Mercury Imports and Exports of Four Tidal Wetlands in the Sacramento-San Joaquin Delta, Yolo Bypass, and Suisun Marsh for Delta Mercury Control Program Compliance